Now recruiting for all positions!

 All new volunteers will begin their journey as a Concierge or Socialite.
 After fulfilling an initial 6 month commitment, volunteers will have the freedom to move into an HIV/STI test counselor or licensed clinician role (if qualified).
 Placement into a test counselor or licensed clinician role requires a one year weekly or biweekly commitment and is dependent upon availability.
 There is often a waiting list.

 To begin the process of becoming a volunteer at Strut, fill out our online application.

 Once applications are accepted and approved, prospective volunteers will be invited to attend a one hour informational session.
 This session provides details about each available role and position, explains commitment levels and offers the opportunity to ask any and all questions about the program.
 Prospective volunteers who are interested in moving forward in the process after the informational session will be invited to attend a one-on-one screening with our volunteer manager to find the best role based on the candidate’s goals and objectives.

 Our robust program is popular in the community and we often have a waiting list for all positions.
 Due to the limited number of positions available our screening process is competitive and unfortunately we are not always able to place every applicant.
 We do our very best to keep waiting list times to a minimum.
 Prospective volunteers with strictly evening and weekend availability will generally experience longer wait times.

 Fill out our online application today!

-The Sexual Health Internship Program at Strut provides an opportunity for interns to work alongside sexual health clinicians and volunteers, insurance and benefits navigators, and community programs staff–all who are experts in HIV prevention, treatment, and advocacy.
-Our internship program will begin in August 2018 and will require a semester long commitment.
-Interns are scheduled for 3 to 4 shifts per week, for a total of 12 to 16 hours per week.
+The Sexual Health Clinical Training at Strut provides an opportunity for clinical assistants to work alongside sexual health clinicians and volunteers, insurance and benefits navigators, and community programs staff—all who are experts in HIV prevention, treatment, and advocacy.
+Our next clinical training program will begin in August 2019 and will require a 16-week commitment.
+Clinical assistants are scheduled for 3 to 4 half-days per week, for a total of 12 to 16 hours per week.